-Let’s talk about some essential items to consider when filing a VA disability claim.
+Let’s talk about some essential items to consider when filing a disability claim for VA Compensation.
 We speak to clients frequently who do not understand why the VA has not compensated them for the injuries they have reported.
 They might be a few years post-military service, and they have a long list of ailments they have reported to their local VA.
 Yet they are still perplexed as to why their claim is continually denied.

-There are three things the VA MUST SEE before they will award you compensation.
+There are three things the VA MUST SEE before they will award you VA compensation.

 Service Connection – The injury occurred in service, or your military service exacerbated it

 Medical Diagnosis – You cannot just hop on WebMD and self-diagnosis.
 A diagnosis must be reported to your primary care doctor OR documented in your military service medical records.

 Life Impact – How does that disability impact you today?
 What can you not do today that you could before?

 Now let’s take a few moments to break these items down, to help you understand the bureaucratic process that is the VA.